Table of Contents

 You could also set them on OnInput of NetworkEventsListener, which is preferred.

-Simulating (Executing) Inputs
+Simulating Inputs

 To drive the gameplay based on the input struct, you must do that in NetworkFixedUpdate: